inexorgame-obsolete/wiki-mirror/Mappers-Toolset.md

 ![](http://i.imgur.com/ld7Eucb.png)

+Implementing this, requires better configuration of the key bindings.
+Depending on how you plan to implement several configurations (javascript?) this has to be configured.
+The CFE Platform can be used to display the Mappers HUD, which can include the information above: floatspeed, world size and other essential helpers/information like texture etc, but this could be part of the editing modes (display HUD depending on the edit mode)

 ### Editing Modes

 At the core, editing specific parts of a map can be divided into these aspects or tasks: